kostr2010/Pudgor-final-proj/game-engine/README.md

 ### System

 Systems are designed to do exactly that.
 By definition, `System` is container for entities posessing some attribute/s that provides functionality to operate upon these entities.
 In other words, it's any functionality that iterates upon a list of entities with a certain signature of components.
-In this implementation, every `System` should be deriver from base-class `System` in order to work correctly.
+In this implementation, every `System` should be derived from base-class `System` in order to work correctly.
 This class provides minimal requirements to meet definition of `System` given prior:

 ```C
 class Monitor; // forward declaration of class that I will explain further. all that matters now is that it holds pointers for all managers we have